bitteruhe/tp/Readme.md

 $ cd ../../../../rab/oof/1/kao/halb
 ```
 Since you are using both `blah` and `halb` very regularly, you often find yourself
 entering such commands.
-You maybe start wondering, isn't there a nice alternative
+You maybe start wondering: isn't there a nice alternative
 to such mind numbing procedure?
-Wonder no more! `tp` is here to safe you.
+Wonder no more! `tp` is here to save you.

 With `tp`, switching from `~/Documents/foo/bar/1/oak/blah` to
 `~/Documents/oof/rab/1/kao/halb` is done in a 7 char command: